 New York: Charles Scribner’s Sons, 1906.

 Sherrington insisted that the essential function of the nervous system was the co-ordination of activities of the various parts of the organism.
 His work on the nervous system, especially his experimental studies of reflex action, had a profound influence upon modern physiology.
-He shared the Nobel Prize with Adrian in 1932.
 During his period as Professor of Physiology at Oxford (1913-36) he created what was considered to be the best school of physiology in the world.
 Biography by Lord Cohen, Liverpool, 1958, and Ragnar Granit, London, 1966.

 • 1433